hapi-server/data-specification/README.md

    "HAPI" : "1.0",
    "catalog" :
    [
-      {"id": "path/to/ACE_MAG"},
+      {"id": "path/to/ACE_MAG", title:"ACE Magnetometer data"},
       {"id": "data/IBEX/ENA/AVG5MIN"},
       {"id": "data/CRUISE/PLS"},
       {"id": "any_identifier_here"}
    ]
 }
 ```
-Dataset identifiers in the catalog should be stable over time.
+The identifiers must be unique within a single HAPI server.
+Also, dataset identifiers in the catalog should be stable over time.
 Including version numbers or other revolving elements (dates, processing ids, etc.) in the datasets identifiers is not desirable.
 The intent of the HAPI specification is to allow data to be referenced using RESTful URLs that have a reasonable lifetime.

 Also, note that the identifiers can have slashes in them.
-The identifiers must be unique within a single HAPI server.

 ## info